uwePhillPhelps/IAP-2024/Tutorials/Part 2/10 - Arrays and Vectors.md

 ## Exercise 4: Refactoring

-For this exercise we will be refactoring a badly written program using arrays.
-We do this because it is extremely common for beginner programmers to copy-paste almost-identical steps to create a sequence.
-The supplied code is a sequencer prgram that uses
+For this exercise we will be refactoring a deliberately badly written program using arrays.
+It is quite common for beginner programmers to copy-paste almost-identical steps to create a sequence, and we want you to know that there are just a few steps to take to make this kind of code more elegant.

-You will need to download [Tutorial 10 Exercise 4 code](../../Code%20Exercises/Tutorial%2010/Exercise%204), and copy them into your project overriding the contents of your existing .cpp and .h files.
+You will need to download [supplied starting point code](../../Code%20Exercises/Tutorial%2010/Exercise%204), and copy them into your project overriding the contents of your existing .cpp and .h files.

-**Note for this exercise we will be using the IAPSynth class that we built during last weeks practical.
-You will need to complete last weeks practical before starting this one.
-You will need to add the IAPSynth class to the top of IAP.h.**

 The current program is designed as follows.
 As a slider is moved and the callback is triggered the first 4 slider values (CC41 – CC44) are checked and their current position stored in 1 of 4 slider variables.
 These variables are then used as `note’ values to trigger notes in our synth.
 We therefore have a 4 step step-sequencer.
 The program should work without error; however, it is inefficient.
 Follow the steps bellow to refactor this program using an array.